azamma/ai-push-hook-reviewer/README.md

 This project provides a set of scripts that leverage the Gemini API to automate parts of the development workflow, including code reviews and pull request detail generation.

+## What Does It Do?

+✅ **Automatic code review** before each push
+✅ **Blocks pushes** with critical issues detected
+✅ **Generates PR documentation** in markdown automatically ✅ Validates REST guidelines, Swagger, SOLID and Clean Code ✅ Detects potential bugs, design issues and edge cases

 ## File Structure

 - `pre-push`: The main git hook script that automatically reviews code changes before they are pushed